TLSQL: Table Learning Structured Query Language: Conclusion

 \section{Conclusion}

 In this work, we presented \textbf{TLSQL}, a declarative SQL-like interface for table learning over modern relational databases.
-By translating TLSQL statements into standard SQL queries and structured task descriptions consumable by downstream table learning frameworks, TLSQL eliminates the need for data export, manual preprocessing, or low-level pipeline management.
-We believe TLSQL provides a compelling foundation for future research in database-centric learning, offering both a conceptual framework and a practical prototype.
-As future work, we plan to integrate large language models to generate and refine TLSQL programs from natural language, further simplifying end-to-end table learning in real-world settings.
+TLSQL allows users to specify predictive tasks using simple constructs, \texttt{PREDICT VALUE}, \texttt{TRAIN WITH}, and \texttt{VALIDATE WITH}, eliminating the need for complex manual data export, feature engineering, or low-level pipeline management.
+As such, TLSQL enables database users to seamlessly integrate machine learning into existing SQL-centric workflows, significantly facilitating its deployment in real-world production environments.
+We believe TLSQL provides a strong foundation for future research in database-centric learning, offering both a conceptual framework and a practical prototype.